essif-lab/framework/docs/terms/vocabulary.md

 ---

 ### Short Description
 A **vocabulary** is the complete set of words and phrases that one or more people and/or organizations have at their disposal for reasoning and communicating about any topic.
-Since they are often interested in specific topics, %%terminologies|terminology%% may be subsets of their vocabularies.
+Since they are often interested in specific topics, [terminologies](@) may be subsets of their vocabularies.

 ### Purpose
-In order for people (or organizations) to properly reason and/or communicate, they need a set of terms (and a %%semantics|semantics%% to provide their meanings).
+In order for people (or organizations) to properly reason and/or communicate, they need a set of terms (and a [semantics](@) to provide their meanings).

 ### Criteria
-A **vocabulary** is the set of words and phrases (including %%terms|term%%) one or more %%parties|party%% use for reasoning and communicating about anything they like.
+A **vocabulary** is the set of words and phrases (including [terms](@)) one or more [parties](@) use for reasoning and communicating about anything they like.

 ### Examples
 - The set of words that you know is your vocabulary.